 To understand the benefit of tubes it’s important to understand what causes ear infections.
 In the ear, there is a tube called the Eustachian tube that runs from the middle part of the ear into the back of the nose and helps to balance the pressure in the ear.
 When this tube isn’t working well, which is more likely in babies, it sets kids up for ear infections.

-What the PE tube we insert does, is take over the role of the Eustachian tube.
-This creates a constant opening in the ear to the outside world, which keeps the pressure balanced inside and outside the ear, lessening the likelihood of an ear infection.
+When we insert the PE tube, it takes over the role of the Eustachian tube.
+This creates a constant opening in the ear to the outside world, which keeps the pressure balanced inside and outside the ear.
+This lessens the likelihood of an ear infection.

 Having tubes doesn’t mean your child won’t get any more ear infections.
 But, tubes do typically decrease the frequency and severity of future ear infections.
 The tubes serve as a pathway out for the fluid that would otherwise be trapped behind the ear drum.
 That fluid causes the pressure and pain associated with an ear infection.
 By getting the fluid out of the ear, your child likely won’t get as sick, or be as susceptible to a high fever caused by the infection.